twangodev/cca/src/World-History/semester-1-2-questions.md

 	Forced collectivization

 ??? question "What policy is Gorbachev calling for in this statement?

-"Without glasnost there is not, and there cannot be, democratism, the political creativity of the masses and their participation in management." - Mikhail Gorbachev"
+'Without glasnost there is not, and there cannot be, democratism, the political creativity of the masses and their participation in management.' - Mikhail Gorbachev"

 	Greater openness